 Etain LLC currently operates a 12,000 square foot cultivation and processing facility located in Chestertown, New York, a hamlet with approximately 700 residents in the Adirondack Mountains.
-Originally constructed in 2015, the facility is currently comprised of approximately 7,000 square feet of grow canopy and includes two smaller extraction labs and a larger production floor, out of which Etain LLC manufactures its portfolio of medicated cannabis products (dried flower, vaporizers, capsules, tinctures, powders, lozenges, lotions, and oral sprays).
+Originally constructed in 2015, the facility is currently comprised of approximately 8,100 square feet of rooms dedicated for flowering and includes two smaller extraction labs and a larger production floor, out of which Etain LLC manufactures its portfolio of medicated cannabis products (dried flower, pre-rolls, vaporizers, capsules, tinctures, powders, lozenges, lotions, and oral sprays).

-The Chestertown facility is currently undergoing a significant expansion, which is expected to be fully completed around the end of the Company's fiscal year.
-The expansion plans include approximately 22,000 square feet of additional canopy with eight new hybrid greenhouse bays, as well as new production space to meet the anticipated demands of the impending adult-use market in New York.
+The Chestertown facility is currently undergoing a significant expansion, which is expected to be substantially completed during the second calendar quarter of 2023.
+The expansion plans include approximately 28,800 square feet of additional rooms dedicated for flowering with eight new hybrid greenhouse bays, as well as new production space to meet the anticipated demands of the impending adult-use market in New York.